 Mentioned already don't underestimate the wrongdoers themselves.
 That's why it's important to have all of the facts together.
-By making sure you have all of the facts, that's part of the process of making sure that the investigation hits the right standards from a legal point of view so that you are then not compromised at any point further down the line if you are wanting to take legal action, either to recover the funds or to initiate a criminal prosecution or even to dismiss the employee as well.
+By making sure you have all of the facts, that's part of the process of making sure that the investigation hits the right standards from a legal point of view, so that you are then not compromised at any point further down the line if you are wanting to take legal action, either to recover the funds or to initiate a criminal prosecution or even to dismiss the employee as well.

 Rich Williams: And, again, thinking about confidentiality, how should that be managed during this interview process?

-Ben Hobby: The fraud response team need to always keep at the forefront of their mind a need-to-know attitude, in that only the core members of the team need to be aware of what's going on.
+Ben Hobby: The fraud response team needs to always keep at the forefront of their mind a need-to-know attitude, in that only the core members of the team need to be aware of what's going on.
 By doing that, the risk of alerting the suspect is minimised.
 We always have to keep in mind the risk of tipping off the suspect, which is certainly a crime under UK law, and we always need to make sure we're taking every step to minimise that.

 It's always important also for the fraud response team to not assume there's nobody listening in, hence the need to maintain off-site meetings, ideally in hotel conference rooms rather than necessarily in coffee bars.

-Rich Williams: So what you've mentioned so far, Ben, gives us a lot of insight into how organisations and why organisations shouldn't just sit back and hope to never fall victim to a fraud, but instead to prepare in advance to minimise the damage if they do.
+Rich Williams: So what you've mentioned so far, Ben, gives us a lot of insight into how organisations and why organisations shouldn't just sit back and hope to never fall victim to fraud, but instead to prepare in advance to minimise the damage if they do.

 Now, as we know, no business is immune from this and no business is immune from being a potential target.
 So could we close with an example that you're able to share and just talk us through what went wrong for them?

 Ben Hobby: Of course.
-The car company BMW, unfortunately, was the recent victim of fraud from an employee in finance, who had been diverting funds for supplier invoices into their own bank account.
+The car company, BMW, unfortunately, was the recent victim of a fraud from an employee in finance, who had been diverting funds for supplier invoices into their own bank account.
 The total taken over a couple of years was the best part of £6m.
 The fraud was only uncovered during a routine supplier audit.

-If we break the issues down into technology, process, and people, I think the first issue on the technology side is that BMW weren't using any kind of protective software to ensure that any payments into a new account or a change of account were detected.
-Or alternatively, payments going into an employee account when they're labeled as being for a supplier.
+If we break the issues down into technology, process and people, I think the first issue on the technology side is that BMW weren't using any kind of protective software to ensure that any payments into a new account or a change of account were detected.
+Or alternatively, payments going into an employee account when they're labelled as being for a supplier.
 There was no software in place to detect those kinds of anomalies.